 - The condition of the property, will you have to spend extra to make a good rental return

 The yield is the amount of money you will receive from the rent charged in a year.
 Less the expenses you have on maintenance, rates, insurance, a property manager cost, this is divided by the value of the property.
-Giving you a percentage, you ideally want 6% yield per year.
+Giving you a percentage, you ideally would prefer a positive approx. 5-6% yield per year.

 Positive & Negatively Geared Property